ygjd/base-image/README.md

   - Sets up SSH keys for non-root access

 2. **Workspace Preparation**
-  - Promotes directories in `$DATA_DIRECTORY` to the top overlayfs layer for better instance to instance transfer compatibility
+  - Copies internal directory `/opt/workspace-internal` to `${WORKSPACE}` on first boot allowing for full rsync backup
   - Generates TLS certificates if needed
   - Starts Supervisor in the background

 3. **Custom Configuration**
-  - Downloads and executes any script defined in `PROVISIONING_SCRIPT`
+  - Downloads and executes any script defined in `PROVISIONING_SCRIPT`.
+Find the downloaded script at `/provisioning.sh`
   - Removes the `/.provisioning` lock
   - Maintains the container process until Supervisor stops